DonovanMods/donovan-7d2d-modlets/README.md

 - [MegaPerks](modlets/optional/donovan-megaperks) - Increases the amount of perks points received per level to 4
 - [ModSchematics](modlets/optional/donovan-modschematics) - Turn mods into schematics
 - [NightFog](modlets/optional/donovan-nightfog) - Thick fog rolls in at night
+- [Wraith](modlets/optional/donovan-wraith) - Adds a new zombie type, the Wraith, which is a fast, stealthy, and deadly zombie

 ##### Inventory Size (only install one of these at at time)